isaiahglenncruz/Contextual_ChatBot/README.md

 concerns Pokemon.
 It is a Japanese media franchise consisting of video games, animated series and films, a trading card game, and other related media.

-The main concern when training the chatbot using AWS is the amount of cost incurred.
+The main concern when developing and using this chatbot is the possible amount of cost incurred.
 I used the Pokemon PDFs to serve relevant information to user queries, which is held in a Serverless Vector store in Amazon OpenSearch.
 The huge caveat with the solution for this chatbot, run through AWS, is the amount of pay-for-use costs that are incurred.
 Initially, I was